 The social responsibility that is writing instruction has been an indelible theme of composition and rhetoric at most HBCUs.
 Jelani Cobb’s recent editorial on Howard University, “Under Trump, a Hard Test for Howard University: A Historically Black Institution Confronts a New Era of Politics,” highlights this theme of social responsibility that continues to shape the legacies and relevance of HBCUs.
 Part of what came out of the 2014 HBCUs and Composition conference at the prestigious North Carolina A&T University has been an overt concern with how one educates learners of color in spaces designed for them.
 I think such a move contributes to broader efforts within academe to place anti-racist scholarship and teaching, and culturally sustaining work at the center of critical pedagogy and rhetorical studies.
 The press, from my perspective, has been the need to meet rising questions by youth and public culture about issues around race, state violence, and community.
 In the case of the 2018 HBCUs and Composition conference, the desire has been to provide more workshops, roundtables, and panel presentations that acknowledge the complex identities and critical intellectual work done at these institutions and build on them.

 While much of the conversation about HBCUs has been about the lack of resources and the heavy teaching loads, enduring realities that remain rising hurdles for scholars in these spaces, it is important to recognize the research that continues to occur in these spaces as well.
 I am thinking about the important research on Hip Hop that Shawanda Stewart is doing at Huston-Tillotson, or the interesting research into writing studios that Karen Keaton-Jackson is completing at North Carolina Central University.
 This work takes on added value within HBCU spaces because of the way such work attends to the nuances of a predominantly Black and minority audience and their reception of these strategies.
-Such work begs for further scrutiny and asks us to consider: Who is the learner of color in the 21st century and in what ways are we working to understand rather than flatten differences that exists among these learners?
+Such work begs for further scrutiny and asks us to consider: Who is the learner of color in the 21st century and in what ways are we working to understand rather than flatten differences that exist among these learners?
 How do particular cultural traditions and techniques influence these learners and their views on the fiduciary and social responsibilities they must take up?
 These are the questions that animate me at the moment, and questions that remain at the center of our recent push to build on the important conference at North Carolina A&T University.
 Professional responsibility demands that we expand the ways we think and discuss writing and rhetoric at the modern HBCU.
 For, it’s never merely about where you’re from but where you are at.

 Campbell, Kermit.
 Gettin' Our Groove On: Rhetoric, Language, and Literacy for a Hip Hop Generation.
 Wayne State UP, 2005.